Reception 2025 - 2026

 RE

 For RE we will use the Questful RE planning.
-This term study the festival of Diwali.

 As we continue to live our lives and act out the teachings of Jesus, we will continue to focus on justice and responsibility and will challenge big questions.